 The temple can be reached by bus, shared jeep or private vehicles, but during the mela, entry of vehicles to the top of hill is banned.
 Hence one has to walk uphill from the main road for at least 3 km, which can be very strenous as it is hot and humid during that period.
 There are stalls step up by the side of the road which provide drinking water free of charge to devotees.
 During this festive period, the temple is decorated with flowers and the influx of huge number of priests and devotees and colourful stalls makes it a memorable experience.
 Also, if you are interested in photography, the riot of colours during the festival give you some stunning pictures.
 Some of the pictures that I have taken are given below –

-If you’re interested in using my photography or article please contact me as I am available for freelance work.
+If you’re interested in hiring me, please contact me as I am available for freelance work.